As long as I have been a Christian, I can remember people arguing and debating about tithing.

 Out of our Faith, our good works manifest.
 So, in my opinion, if someone truly understands how great of a gift they have been given, they will expend a lot of energy giving back.

-Tithing verses in the New Testament
+Tithing Verses In The New Testament

-There are a ton of verses about tithing in the Old Testament and a lot fewer in the New Testament.
-Actually, it is true that tithing isn’t talked about nearly as much in the New Testament as the Old Testament.
+There are plenty of verses about tithing in the Old Testament and a lot fewer in the New Testament.
+So it is true that tithing isn’t talked about nearly as much in the New Testament as the Old Testament.

-Under the New Covenant our salvation is not based upon our obedience to the 10 Commandments, but does that mean that we shouldn’t still follow them?
+Under the New Covenant, our salvation is not based upon our obedience to the 10 Commandments, but does that mean that we shouldn’t still follow them?
 Are they suddenly of no value?
 I think the same can be said of tithing.

 In Matthew 23:23 and Luke 11:42 Jesus referred to tithing as something that should not be neglected…